Library Coinductive

 So far, it looks like co-inductive types might be a magic bullet, allowing us to import all of the Haskeller's usual tricks.
 However, there are important restrictions that are dual to the restrictions on the use of inductive types.
 Fixpoints consume values of inductive types, with restrictions on which arguments may be passed in recursive calls.
 Dually, co-fixpoints produce values of co-inductive types, with restrictions on what may be done with the results of co-recursive calls.

-The restriction for co-inductive types shows up as the guardedness condition, and it can be broken into two parts.
+The restriction for co-inductive types shows up as the guardedness condition.
 First, consider this stream definition, which would be legal in Haskell.

 CoFixpoint looper : stream nat := looper.